 The Functional Medicine model is an individualized, patient-centered, science-based approach that empowers patients and practitioners to work together to address the underlying causes of disease and promote optimal wellness.
-It requires a detailed understanding of each patient’s genetic, biochemical, and lifestyle factors and leverages that data to direct personalized treatment plans that lead to improved patient outcomes.
+It requires a detailed understanding of each patient’s genetic, biochemical, and lifestyle factors and leverages that data to direct personalized therapy plans that lead to improved patient outcomes.

 Our Experience with a Visit to an Integrative Physician (MD)

 My other home is located in the Midwest and I am so surprised that they really only have big-box medicine.
-They have excellent health systems for treating diseases, doing research, and dealing with emergencies but it is very difficult to find Integrative/Functional Medicine Practitioners.
+They have excellent health systems for addressing diseases, doing research, and dealing with emergencies but it is very difficult to find Integrative/Functional Medicine Practitioners.
 Trying to find someone to prescribe Bio-identical hormones?
 We know that prescribers have actually been asked to leave a practice for prescribing.
 These are normal drugs, not voodoo!
 Low Dose Naltrexone (LDN)?
 You can get in a few of the neighboring states, but not mine.
 It’s still a very new concept.
 Synapsin (RG3)?
 If it’s not on a formulary you will have a hard time finding someone to prescribe it for you.
 Adrenal Fatigue?
 Still not a real thing.

-I personally see an integrative Physician regularly in NJ and I recently suggested to my wife to get a thorough checkup with a local Integrative Practitioner since that would not be an option at our home in the Midwest.
+I personally see an integrative Physician regularly in New Jersey and I recently suggested to my wife to get a thorough checkup with a local Integrative Practitioner since that would not be an option at our home in the Midwest.
 It was an amazing experience for her.
 She is a pharmacist also and now she is telling all of her pharmacist friends about the experience.
 Many of the tests they ran were tests that a doctor in the Midwest would have never offered her, and the results were eye-opening in the area of prevention.
 You can notice the difference between this office visit vs a yearly checkup with a traditional MD.

-On the first visit blood (a lot) was drawn and sent out to the lab and my wife was given a lengthy health and wellness questionnaire to fill out and return to the office.
+On the first visit, blood (a lot) was drawn and sent out to the lab and my wife was given a lengthy health and wellness questionnaire to fill out and return to the office.
 Note* many more lab tests are performed (therefore more blood is needed) vs a traditional doctor visit, so be prepared for that when you go.

 After getting labs done she met with the doctor on the second visit for about 1 ½ hours and came out with a plan.
 For every lab value or symptom that was not perfect, she was given a suggestion for a medication, nutritional supplement or a lifestyle change.
 She walked out of there amazed because as pharmacists we love real medicine but we also love looking at the whole picture of what we can do to hopefully live a healthy lifestyle.